 5 Super Cool Things to Check Out in the Catskills

-Highest cascading waterfall in New York State, check.
+Magnificent waterfall hikes, check.
 The place where America’s first artistic expression was invented, check.
 Epic views, double check.
-Read on to discover the Catskills coolest places to visit this fall.
+Read on to discover the coolest places in the Great Northern Catskills.

 Who hasn’t heard of this little Dutch curmudgeon?
 He’s fictional of course, but who doesn’t admire his work ethic?
 I mean, the man got to bond with some historically accurate ghosts over what we’re sure was delicious mead, take a 20-year nap, and awaken to find he missed a particularly brutal war.
 Genius.
 And, Henry Hudson was a king at nine pins, or so we’re led to believe, so Rip probably had quite a bit of fun watching the ghostly game.
 Anyway, you can visit the place where Rip laid his fictional head.
 It’s called the Kaaterskill Clove, and it’s quite a breathtaking sight.
 Maybe he was so overwhelmed by the beauty surrounding him, he passed out.
 Maybe the legend of Rip Van Winkle is nothing more than a sheepish attempt to disguise Rip’s romantic tendency toward fainting at the sight of evergreen landscapes?
 It’s a mystery.
-Check out the Kaaterskill Clove Experience to see where Rip RIP-ed – if only semi-permanently – and a whole host of top notch attractions and hiking spots.
+Check out the Kaaterskill Clove Experience to see where Rip RIP-ed – if only semi-permanently – and a whole host of top-notch attractions and hiking spots.

 That’s right.
-Thomas Cole, a Brit expat and soon-to-be artistic revolutionary, changed the course of human history when he sailed up the Hudson River, saw the unspoiled landscape of the Catskill Mountains and marched straight home, brush in hand, to create paintings that would become the cornerstones for the Hudson River School.
-Cole’s home, the Thomas Cole National Historic Site, is located in the town of Catskill, and is open to visitors.
+Thomas Cole, a British expat and soon-to-be artistic revolutionary, changed the course of human history when he sailed up the Hudson River, saw the unspoiled landscape of the Catskill Mountains and marched straight home, brush in hand, to create paintings that would become the cornerstones for the Hudson River School.
+Cole’s home, the Thomas Cole National Historic Site, is located in the town of Catskill and is open to visitors.
 You can even follow his footsteps – which are now popular hiking trails – to some of the most iconic views depicted in his paintings via the Hudson River School of Art Trail.

 Zadock Pratt was an accomplished personage of the 1800s.
-He was a tanner, a banker, a soldier and a member of the House of Representatives.
+He was a tanner, a banker, a soldier, and a member of the House of Representatives.
 He was a man about town, a titan among men, a bastion of culture amid a great wilderness.
 And he wanted the generations that followed him to know it.
 Along with establishing his own bank that printed its own bills, the value of which was comparable to that of a U.S. dollar, Pratt commissioned stone workers to immortalize his life’s achievements by carving them into a rocky ledge near his home in Prattsville, where they can still be seen today.